Amruta-Bhale960/Task---1-CODETECH/README.md

 1.Perform EDA on a dataset to understand its characteristics, distributions, correlations, and outliers.

-2. Visualize the findings using various plots to gain insights into the data.
+2.Visualize the findings using various plots to gain insights into the data.
-3.

 Key Activities:
 1.Data loading: Load the dataset using pandas.